Frnd-me/frnd-me.github.io/_posts/2024-10-23-talos-incus.md

 With the Web UI, you can view running instances, manage resources, and interact with containers and VMs in a more intuitive manner, making it a helpful tool for those who prefer graphical interfaces over the command line.

-# Setting up talos and a Kubernetes cluster
+# Setting up Talos and a Kubernetes cluster

-Once the VMs are running, you can proceed to install Talos and configure a Kubernetes cluster.
+Once the VMs run, you can install Talos and configure a Kubernetes cluster.

 <ol>
 <li>